xXAI-botXx/Generative-Deep-Learning/README.md

 During the training an amount of data observations (given by the batch-size number) are passed through the network and the output is then after the batch compared to the true expected outputs (ground truths) with a so called loss-function or error-function.<br>
 Then the network is backpropagated and the weights are adjusted to minimize the loss.
 This is done by calculating the negated gradient of the loss-function with the given weight and change the loss in this direction a little bit (learning rate regulates the great of the adjustment in this direction) -> in other words we find out in which direction the minimum (local or global) of the loss-function is and change the weight to go in this direction.<br>
-This background knowledge explains why the choice of the loss-function is important and that the learning-rate should not be choosen too high or too low, else the adjustments are too big or too small in the "right" direction.
+This background knowledge explains why the choice of the loss-function is important and that the learning-rate should not be choosen too high or too low, else the adjustments are too big or too small in the "right" direction.<br>
+The detail strategy to update the weights during the backpropagation using the gradient decides the so called 'optimizer'.
+There are for example RMSProp, ADAM and much more optimizer.<br>
+All data observations/batches are called one epoch.
+A training consists of multiple epochs (complete dataset throughpasses).